lawrennd/old_talks/_neurips/the-neurips-experiment-snsf.md

-Correctness is elusive, so people use consistency as a replacement.
+\comment{Correctness is elusive, so people use consistency as a replacement.

 Since we are incorrect, consistency is dangerous.